Community Life Statement

 Consistent with Scripture, the college establishes the following specific expectations for the trustees, administration, faculty, staff, and students of the Westmont community:

 - The college does not condone practices that Scripture forbids.
 Such activities include but are not limited to occult practices, drunkenness, theft, profanity, and dishonesty.
 Such activities also include sexual relations outside of marriage and homosexual practice.
 Westmont further recognizes that Scripture condemns “sins of the spirit” such as covetousness, jealousy, pride, and lust.
 By their very nature, these sins are more difficult to discern.
 Because they lie at the heart of the relationship between the individual and God they are of central concern to the Westmont community.

 - The college upholds integrity as a core value of the community.
 Members are expected to take responsibility for their own violations of all behavioral guidelines and demonstrate commitment to the value of integrity in word and deed.

 - The college is committed to providing a learning and work environment free of harassment.

-- The college upholds the laws of the local community, the nation, and the state of California.
-Such laws include prohibitions against possession or use of illegal drugs or drug paraphernalia, against purchasing or consuming alcoholic beverages by persons under the age of 21, drunkenness, and driving under the influence of alcohol.
+- The college upholds the laws of the local community, the nation, and the state of California that prohibit the possession or use of illegal drugs or drug paraphernalia, against purchasing or consuming alcoholic beverages by persons under the age of 21, drunkenness, and driving under the influence of alcohol.